AlekyaGujjala12/flask-cicd-project/README.md

-This the  sample project that implements ony CI (continous integration).
+This is a sample project that implements ony CI (continous integration).

 Prior knowledge needed :(Basics are fine)
 Python